 After that, we need to come back on the Verify you own this domain step and click Verify.
 Click Continue, remove a checkbox from Exchange and Exchange Online Protection, click Continue again, and Done.

 That takes care of installation and basic configuration.
-Join us for Part II where we start to get into the real meat of Microsoft Endpoint Manager.
-See you in a few short days!
+Read Part II here where we get into Users, Groups and Licenses of Microsoft Endpoint Manager.
+See you soon!

-If you want to be the first to know when the next article is published, get on our email list using the form at the bottom of the page.
+If you want to be the first to know when articles are published, get on our email list using the form at the bottom of the page.
 Have a more specific question about this topic or something else?
 Hit the chat button and you’ll be talking to one of experts in seconds!